Trip Details

 • 4900m

 First, we head towards Jeng La pass.
-The top of the Jeng La Pass offers us magnificent views of Dhaulagiri Himalayan range.
-Now, the trail goes down towards Tarap valley.
-Passing this beautiful valley, eventually, we arrive at Tokyu Gaun.
+The top of the Jeng La Pass offers us magnificent views of the Dhaulagiri Himalayan range.
+Now, the trail goes down towards Tarap Valley.
+Passing this beautiful valley, eventually, we eventually arrive at Tokyu Gaun.

 • BF/Lunch/Dinner